anshu-924/zoom/README.md

 A user can share the link from alert box to other users to join ths call.

 ## Dependencies
-Express: Web framework for Node.js
+Express: Web framework for Node.js <br>
-Socket.io: Real-time communication library
+Socket.io: Real-time communication library <br>
-PeerJS: Simple peer-to-peer with WebRTC
+PeerJS: Simple peer-to-peer with WebRTC<br>
 uuid: For generating unique room IDs

 ## Live Website